Regiss05/Regiss05/README.md

 ### Hi there.
 I'm Regiss 👋,
 #### I am Full Stack developer (Junior)
-I'm Graduated from computer science I've worked on some projects (individual, Public, Community).
-I have some knowledge of different programming languages
+I have a bachelor's degree in computer science.
+I've been involved in a few initiatives (individual, Public, Community).
+I'm familiar with a variety of programming languages, including Javascript, C#, and other technologies.

 ![I am Full Stack developer (Junior)](https://i.pinimg.com/originals/3e/9d/52/3e9d52bc38fa287a4cf10dcf8139076d.gif)